JustAnotherHeroRiding/Mentoring-Angel/Css/Css Lesson 2 Notizen.md

 ### 16px default font size which is what em and rem are by default

-- Practice specificity of selectors
+- Practice specificity of selectors #DONE
 - Create a bunch of classes and complex css selectors and calculate the specificity manually
 - Css selectors w3 schools list - play around
 - rem and em exercises